hrbrmstr/lineworkmaps/README.md

 Please file an issue if there is functionality you'd like to see that isn't included.
 The package is at a very early stage so almost no suggestion will be turned away!

 To get an idea of what you can do with these lineworks in R, head on over to [RPubs](http://rpubs.com/hrbrmstr/project-linework).
-(That needs to be rewritten to use this package but it should give you an idea of what can be done).
+It has been updated to use this package.

 The following functions are implemented: